AIMLab-UBC/MIDL2020/README.md

 ### Patch-level: train, validation and test

-*A detailed explanation of the data splits and results in the short paper are available in the section Datases*
+**A detailed explanation of the data splits and results in the short paper are available in the section Datasets**

 The following bash script is used to invokve training, validation and test:
 ```